 - Since its origin in schools, Westerra membership has expanded to be available to everyone in the Denver metro area.

-- Most people who join the credit union say they did so because they were referred by another member.
-Building upon this loyalty, the credit union launched a 5280 Program (emphasizing our local ownership) which pays school sports/activities, and community organizations, for referring their friends and family.
+- Most people who join the credit union say they did so because they were introduced by another member.
+Building upon this loyalty, the credit union launched a 5280 Program (emphasizing our local ownership) which donates funds to school sports/activities and community organizations for new accounts attributed to their efforts.

-- Using this referral incentive as a donation is our way of giving back to the community and thanking the sport/activity for referring the credit union to their constituents.
+- This donation is our way of giving back to the community and thanking the group for participating in the fundraising program.

 4. Why does Westerra support school sports and activities?

 - Many Westerra employees are parents of students in our schools.
-It was as a result of participation in other sport/activity fundraisers that the idea of donating our $52.80 referral incentive to the school sport/activity was created.
+It was as a result of participation in other sport/activity fundraisers that the idea of donating to the school was created.
 It was then expanded to help support other community groups, too.

 - It is important to Westerra to support the students and families in our schools, and in our community.
 This is one way that we can direct more funds to programs and activities that might not otherwise be possible.